 Basic Diligence.
 Because the Foundation holds a substantial number of votes, and its voting may determine whether a validator is elected, the Foundation will conduct a basic diligence process for voted groups.
 The diligence would include name, location, entity information.
 This diligence would occur on an annual basis for any group receiving votes.

-In addition to meeting the standard criteria, outlined above, the Foundation anticipates prioritizing validator groups who are mission aligned and/or will provide greater network resilience.
+In addition to meeting the main and supporting criteria, outlined above, the Foundation anticipates prioritizing validator groups who are mission aligned and/or will provide greater network resilience.
 These criteria may include:

 The geographical location of the validator group